Banner

 Vestfold, Tjøme, Moutmarka 30 Nov.
 2003

 Scattered to gregarious among needles under coastal scrub of Juniperus communis.
 Occasionally solitarily on small Juniperus twigs.
 Also recorded from alpine Salix scrub.
 Late autumn.
 Rare or possibly overlooked.
-So far only recorded from Greenland and Norway.
+So far only recorded from Greenland, Norway, Sweden and Spain (Cifuentes et al. 2024).

 Pileus 6-12(-21) mm across, cylindrical or more or less hemispherical when young, then conical or obtusely conical to parabolical, occasionally with a small umbo; translucent-striate, sulcate, dry, glabrous; pale yellow to greenish yellow or olivaceous with almost no yellow components, or olivaceous centre with paler, yellowish margin; drying to pale yellow all over.
 Lamellae 12-19 reaching the stipe, ascending, narrowly adnate, occasionally with a short decurrent tooth, becoming slightly intervenose with age; yellowish to cream coloured or pale grey to white, with the edge concolorous.
 Stipe 50-65 x 1-1.5 mm, straight to somewhat flexuous, often curved towards the base, firm, terete, equal, glabrous except for the pruinose apex; the apex whitish or pale grey, darker grey to brownish below, occasionally with a yellow component; the base densely covered with long, coarse, flexuous, whitish fibrils.
 Odour not distinct.
 Taste not recorded.